Education and Advice

 2. Lawrence is nice last name that people can spell and pronounce ;-P

-Speaking from experience, changing your last name is a pain in the butt!
-Most people think about the DMV and Social Security, but there are actually SO many other places that you’ll need to change your last name.
+Speaking from experience, changing your last name can be a pain in the butt!
+Most people think about the DMV and Social Security, but there are actually SO many other places that you’ll need to change your last name (we’ve heard 28 on average!).
 To hopefully make your life a little easier, I wanted to share my list and process to accomplish officially becoming a Lawrence.

 Table of contents